TOGoS/TMCRS/README.md

 - -error-on-conflict shouldn't trigger unless there is overlapping chunk data within overlapping regions.
+- -keep should still write into existing region files where chunks are missing.

-- Allow -bounds to be specified in chunks instead of regions
+- Allow -bounds to be specified in chunks instead of regions.